cirosantilli/linux-cheat/qemu.md

 First learn that emulation and virtualization are different: <http://stackoverflow.com/questions/6044978/full-emulation-vs-full-virtualization>

-QEMU is originally an emulator.
+QEMU is originally a software-only emulator.
 However a kernel module for it was created that allows it to use KVM virtualization with the `-enable-kvm` flag, which is much faster.

 QEMU is used a lot in the context of Linux kernel development.
 Understanding all it's options is a great way to learn Linux kernel packaging.